I.B | improving.biz | Improving Business | InnoStratix

 Unlock the Capacity >

 Growth rarely fixes operational problems.
+It usually amplifies them.

-Most constraints are hidden inside the system – not the people.
+Most constraints are hidden inside the system, not the people.

 The first step is learning to see the real constraints.